BrittaRude/BrittaRude.github.io/inputs_cakestory/_posts/2020-07-01-britta-rude-the-cake-story-part-2.md

 layout: post
 title: "How can we use Data Science as a tool to address inequality?"
 date: 2020-10-24
+myexcerpt: We live in an increasingly data-driven world.
+But how can we use data science as a tool to address inequality?
+This article gives an overview of three ways in which we can transform data science into a tool to fight inequality.
 image: /images/CakeStory_FeatureImage.jpg
 ---